palantir/bulldozer/README.md

 #### Bulldozer isn't updating my branch when it should, what could be happening?

-When using the branch update functionality, Bulldozer only acts when the target branch is updated _after_ updates are enabled for the pull request.
-For
+When using the branch update functionality, Bulldozer only performs an update _after_ updates are enabled when:
+* A label is added
+* The pull request is opened
+* The target branch is updated

-example:
+For example:

 1. User A opens a pull request targetting `develop`
 2. User B pushes a commit to `develop`
-3. User A adds the `update me` label to the first pull request
+3. User A adds an `update me` comment to the first pull request
 4. User C pushes a commit to `develop`
 5. Bulldozer updates the pull request with the commits from Users B and C

-Note that the update does _not_ happen when the `update me` label is added, even though there is a new commit on `develop` that is not part of the pull request.
+Note that the update does _not_ happen when the `update me` comment is added, even though there is a new commit on `develop` that is not part of the pull request.